Start Building Your Child’s Credit

 For extra peace of mind, you can rely on identity monitoring services like FreeKick to help you protect your child’s personal information as well as your own.
 With features especially fitting for minors, FreeKick can help monitor your child’s SSN for fraudulent use and more.

 Combining services designed to monitor, protect, and restore your family members’ identities, FreeKick provides comprehensive identity protection for up to two adult parents and six children aged 0 to 25.
-But that’s not all—FreeKick helps your children aged 14 to 25 get a financial head start through credit building, allowing them to save up to $200,000 throughout adulthood.
+In addition, FreeKick helps your children aged 13 to 25 get a financial head start through credit building, allowing them to save up to $200,000 throughout adulthood.

 For minor children, FreeKick features enhanced security measures designed to reduce the risk of child identity theft, including: